AIoT-MLSys-Lab/AIoT-Survey/README.md

     - [AIoT Systems for Agriculture (Total: 9 | No ML(7) | ML(1) | DL(1))](#aiot-systems-for-agriculture)
     - [AIoT Systems for Biology (Total: 7 | No ML(5) | ML(1) | DL(1))](#aiot-systems-for-biology)

+⚡Note: "No ML" denotes no machine learning techniques used.
+"ML" denotes traditional machine learning techniques used.
+"DL" denotes deep learning techniques used.

 ## 🌡️ Sensing

 ### 👋 Motion Sensing